 This report provides a summary of work conducted by the National Center, with assistance from its partners, from July 2011 through June 2012.
 The National Center’s partners are America Walks, American Association of State Highway and Transportation Officials (AASHTO), the Governors Highway Safety Association (GHSA), Institute of Transportation Engineers (ITE) and Toole Design Group.

 The work of the National Center encompasses the following functions:

 - The National Center strengthens local and state capacity by communicating current information, research findings and best practices for audiences ranging from the general public to State SRTS Coordinators.
 This is accomplished through online technical assistance, a toll-free phone line, and on-going support for State SRTS Coordinators.

 - The National Center builds demand for SRTS programs by developing strategic partnerships to strengthen cross-discipline support for SRTS.
 Promotional work includes marketing designed to reach parents, students, schools, communities and state governments.
-Key promotion avenues include the National Center website, International Walk to School Day, the James L. Oberstar Safe Routes to School Award, the National Review Group, and participation in various conferences relating to active school travel.
+Key promotion avenues include the National Center website, International Walk to School Day, the Safe Routes to School Award, mini-grants, the National Review Group, and participation in various conferences relating to active school travel.

 - The National Center tracks and reports the number of schools funded and amount of funding awarded by each state, and maintains a database of project descriptions.